London's Al Fresco Food Spots

 1 Poultry, Bank, City, London, EC2R 8EJ

-Tube: Bank Station, Cannon Street Station, Mansion House Station, Monument Station, St. Paul's Station
+Tube: Bank Station , Mansion House Station, Cannon Street Station, Monument Station, St. Paul's Station

 The City of London does many things well, but green space is not one of them.
 So, when summer strikes the suits roll up their sleeves and head to Le Coq d'Argent.
 The huge roof terraces at this fabulous French eaterie atop No 1 Poultry makes it the most sought after alfresco spot on the square mile.
 The menus - an all-day brasserie menu, and a gourmet evening a la carte - are tailored to suit the City's distinctly conservative tastes.
 Dishes such as traditional Coq au Vin and Sea Bass fillet with ratatouille and shellfish are so scrumptious that they even distract from the fantastic views.
 It's suitably pricey and there is plenty of caviar for those seeking to impress either a date or client.
 Another advantage of the rooftop outdoor space is, post smoking ban, this is one place where you can happily puff away without having to loiter around the door downstairs.